Crossing integer spin resonance at VEPP-4M with conservation of beam polarization: Issues of fast/slow crossing

-Fast change of the beam energy in a storage ring (during acceleration or deceleration) enables the polarization of particles to be preserved when crossing any spin resonance $\nu_0=\nu_k$ (in a general case the spin tune $\nu_0$ is not coincident with the definition given above for the storage rings with an unidirectional guide field) if the following condition is fulfilled \cite{DERB}:
+A sufficiently high rate of beam acceleration or decceleration in a storage ring can save the polarization of particles to a considerable extent in crossing of any spin resonance $\nu_0=\nu_k$.
+Generally, an actual spin tune $\nu_0$ differs from the parameter $\nu$ defined for storage rings with an unidirectional guide field.
+For fast crossing, the following condition must be fulfilled~\cite{Froissart:1960zz,DERB}:

-$\varepsilon(t)=|\nu_0(t)-\nu_k|$ is a time-dependent resonant detuning; $w_k$ is a resonant harmonic amplitude of the field perturbations; $\omega_0$ is an angular frequency of particle revolution.
-For instance, in the tau-mass measurement experiment the rate of change of the detuning during the beam energy lowering down to the tau-production threshold was $dE/dt\approx 1$ Mev$/$s or $\dot\varepsilon \approx 2.3\times 10^{-3}$ s$^{-1}$.
-Since the intersection of the combination spin resonances $\nu+m\nu_x+n\nu_y=k$, $m,n=\pm 1,\pm 2 ...$, with consideration of the betatron tunes, was successful (as proven by the fact of the RD energy calibrations in the final state), then the likely power of each of these minor resonances was significantly less than the amount $|w_k|^2\sim 2\times 10^{-5}$ ($\omega_0=2\pi f_0$, $f_0=819$ kHz).
-The data on measurement of the polarization lifetime $\tau_d$ due to radiative depolarization at $E=1777$ MeV, the tau-lepton production threshold, gives the information about the natural power of the spin resonance $\nu_k=\nu=4$ related to the sources of the vertical closed orbit perturbations.
-The polarization lifetime was adjusted to the level $\tau_d\ge 1$ hour \cite{DYUG}.
-One can associate this quantity with the formal estimate of the resonant spin harmonic amplitude using the known equation \cite{DERB2,Derbenev:1973ia}:
+where $\varepsilon(t)=|\nu_0(t)-\nu_k|$ is the time-dependent resonant detuning; $w_k$ is the resonant harmonic amplitude of the field perturbations; $\omega_0=2\pi f_0$ is the angular frequency of particle revolution (at VEPP-4M, $f_0=819$~kHz).
+The corresponding loss in the degree of polarization at a single crossing of the resonance is $\sqrt{\pi |w_k|^2|\omega_0/\dot \varepsilon}\ll 1$.
+The data on the polarization lifetime $\tau_d$ due to radiative depolarization in the vicinity of $E=1777$ MeV, obtained during the preparation of the tau-lepton mass measurement experiment, contain the information about the natural strength of the spin resonance $\nu_k=\nu=4$.
+The polarization lifetime was adjusted to the level $\tau_d\ge 1$~h~\cite{TAU-POL-EPAC-2004}.
+One can associate this quantity with the formal estimate of the resonant spin harmonic amplitude using the known equation~\cite{DERB2,Derbenev:1973ia}: